flynx/Sony-a9-bugs-and-suggestions/README.md

 #### Expected behavior:
 Togglable settings are reset only by toggling them off or by switching the camera off

-#### Situations this affects
+#### Motivation and situations this affects:
 This simply makes it pointless and impossible to use *"AEL Toggle"* with any of the *"Recall Custom hold #"* functions.